Infraste03/KGE_RS/README.md

 # Knowledge Graph-Enhanced Sequential Recommendation

-This repository contains the implementation and experimental evaluation of a Knowledge Graph-enhanced sequential recommendation architecture based on **hard-shared entity embeddings** and **alternate learning**.
+This repository contains the implementation and experimental evaluation of a Knowledge Graph-enhanced sequential recommendation architecture based on **shared entity embeddings** and **alternate learning**.

 The project was originally developed for an industrial B2B spare-parts recommendation scenario and was subsequently evaluated on Amazon Fashion data